Postgraduate Certificate in Humanities

 Career relevance and employability

-Studying the Postgraduate Certificate in Humanities course will provide you with an opportunity to build on skills acquired at undergraduate level.
+Studying the Postgraduate Certificate in Humanities will provide you with an opportunity to build on skills acquired at undergraduate level.
 It will further develop your capability to read and analyse large amounts of written material and improve on your ability to convert knowledge acquired during your studies into lucid written responses.
 These transferable skills are in demand in many areas of the public and private sector, such as advertising, marketing and public relations; educational, charity and development; or government and public administration.

 Completing the certificate will give you a worthwhile qualification in its own right, and you can also count the credits towards one of our MAs providing you take account of the unique study rule.